Saxophone: Early development and adoption

-Lefebre's later promotional efforts were extremely significant in broadening adoption of the saxophone.
-Starting towards the end of the 1880s he consulted with the brass instrument manufacturer C.G.
-Conn to develop and start production of improved saxophones to replace the costly, scantly available, and mechanically unreliable European instruments in the American market.
-The early 1890s saw regular production of saxophones commence at Conn and its offshoot Buescher Manufacturing Company, which dramatically increased availability of saxophones in the US.
+Lefebre's later promotional efforts were very significant in broadening the adoption of the saxophone.
+Starting near the end of the 1880s, he consulted with the brass instrument manufacturer C.G.
+Conn to develop and start production of improved saxophones to replace the costly, scarce, and mechanically unreliable European instruments that were in the American market.
+The early 1890s saw regular production of saxophones commence at Conn and its offshoot Buescher Manufacturing Company, which dramatically increased the availability of saxophones in the US.
 Lefebre worked with the music publisher Carl Fischer to distribute his transcriptions, arrangements, and original works for saxophone, and worked with the Conn Conservatory to further saxophone pedagogy in the US.
-Lefebre's associations with Conn and Fischer lasted into the first decade of the twentieth century and Fischer continued to publish new arrangements of Lefebre's works posthumously.
+Lefebre's associations with Conn and Fischer lasted into the first decade of the twentieth century, and Fischer continued to publish new arrangements of Lefebre's works after his death.